Order of Nine Angles: Origins

 This account further states that when the Order's Grand Mistress migrated to Australia, Long took over as the group's new grand master.
 The group claimed that Long "implemented the next stage of Sinister Strategy – to make the teachings known on a large scale".
 From the late 1970s onward, Long encouraged the establishment of new ONA groups, which were known as "temples", and from 1976 onward he wrote various texts for the tradition, codifying and extending its teachings, mythos, and structure.

 These texts are typically written in English, although they include passages of Classical Greek as well as terms from Sanskrit and Arabic, reflecting Long's fluency in such languages.
 Goodrick-Clarke described these texts as evoking "a world of witches, outlaw peasant sorcerers, orgies and blood sacrifices at lonely cottages in the woods and valleys" of the Welsh Marches.
+It emerged at about the same time as the Order of the Black Ram, an American neo-Nazi Satanist organization, one of the first such groups.

 Anton Long's identity

-The real identity of "Anton Long" remains unknown for both members of the Order and to academics who have studied it.
+The real identity of "Anton Long" remains unknown both to members of the Order and to academics who have studied it.
 However, a 1998 issue of the anti-fascist magazine Searchlight claimed that "Anton Long" was a pseudonym of David Myatt, a prominent figure in the British neo-Nazi movement.
 Shared ideas between the two include the belief in an "acausal" realm where the laws of physics do not apply, the idea that human history divides into distinct aeons, support for the future colonisation of space, and the "Star Game," a board game that Myatt claimed to have developed in 1975.

 David Myatt, pictured in 1998, is often cited as the central ideologue in the ONA.

 Born in the early 1950s, Myatt had a long history in neo-Nazism, serving as a bodyguard for Colin Jordan of the British Movement before joining the Combat 18 militia and becoming a founding member and leader of the National Socialist Movement.
 In 1973, Myatt has claimed, he formed an occult group to serve as a "honeypot" to pull occultists toward neo-Nazism, but that he left its organisation largely to a man from Manchester.

 Myatt's text on A Practical Guide to Aryan Revolution, in which he advocated violent militancy in aid of the neo-Nazi cause, was cited as an influence on the nail bomber David Copeland.
 In 1998, Myatt converted to Islam and remained a practicing Muslim for eight years, in which time he encouraged violent jihad against Zionism and Israel's Western allies.
 In 2010, he announced that he had renounced Islam and was practicing an esoteric tradition that he termed the "Numinous Way"; Gregorius characterised this as "a type of Hellenistic Pantheism".